 Tribal Nonpoint Source Program

 Nonpoint source (NPS) pollution, unlike pollution from industrial and sewage treatment plants, comes from many diffuse sources.
 NPS pollution is caused by rainfall or snowmelt moving over and through the ground.
 As the runoff moves, it picks up and carries away natural and human-made pollutants, finally depositing them into lakes, rivers, wetlands, coastal waters and ground waters.
-For more information on types and categories of nonpoint source pollution go to the Learn section to the Types of Nonpoint Source water pollution.
+Learn more about the types of nonpoint source pollution here.

 Under CWA §319, EPA provides grants and technical assistance to support tribal environmental programs in assessing and managing NPS pollution problems and threats.
 A wide range of activities are eligible for funding under §319, including but not limited to: NPS training for tribal staff, developing watershed-based plans, riparian planting, livestock exclusion fencing, lake protection and restoration activities, NPS ordinance development, outreach and education, and many more.